wspr/lualdap/README.md

 # Links

-The homepage is at <https://lualdap.github.io/lualdap>, and the sources are hosted at <https://github.com/lualdap/lualdap>.
+The homepage with documentation is at <https://lualdap.github.io/lualdap>, and the sources are hosted at <https://github.com/lualdap/lualdap>.